MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/04/devtools.md

 #### Enhanced support for breakpoints debugging

-In Microsoft Edge version 90 or earlier, DevTools only set breakpoints on one raw location.
-In Microsoft Edge version 91 or later, DevTools properly set breakpoints in multiple scripts.
-This feature is a modern support code splitting feature.
-Multiple routes may include one shared component and are named code splits.
-JavaScript bundlers include [Webpack][WebpackJsMain], and [Rollup][RollupjsMain].
-In Microsoft Edge version 91 or later, DevTools sets breakpoints in all relevant locations correctly.
+Modern JavaScript bundlers like [Webpack][WebpackJsMain], and [Rollup][RollupjsMain] support code splitting.
+To learn more about code splitting, navigate to [Code splitting][JsWebpackGuidesCodeSplittingTextThereAreThreeGeneralApproachesToCodeSplittingSplitCodeViaInlineFunctionCallsWithinModules].
+In Microsoft Edge version 90 or earlier, DevTools could only set breakpoints in one bundle.
+In Microsoft Edge version 91 or later, DevTools is able to properly set breakpoints in multiple bundles when debugging a shared component.
 To review the history of this feature in the Chromium open-source project, navigate to Issues [1142705][CR1142705], [979000][CR979000], and [1180794][CR1180794].

+[JsWebpackGuidesCodeSplittingTextThereAreThreeGeneralApproachesToCodeSplittingSplitCodeViaInlineFunctionCallsWithinModules]: https://webpack.js.org/guides/code-splitting/#:~:text=There%20are%20three%20general%20approaches%20to%20code%20splitting,Split%20code%20via%20inline%20function%20calls%20within%20modules.
+"There are three general approaches to code splitting available:  Entry Points:  Manually split code using entry configuration.
+Prevent Duplication:  Use Entry dependencies or SplitChunksPlugin to dedupe and split chunks.
+Dynamic Imports:  Split code via inline function calls within modules. - Code Splitting | webpack"

 #### Support hover preview with bracket notation